Tomorrow night sees one of my favourite televisual highlights of the year – Eurovision.

 Nice buns, ladies.

 This was an obvious attempt by Russia to try and get the sympathy vote, and it was entirely unethical.
 Then again, when were the Russians ever known for their strong ethics?

 For a supposedly good-natured singing competition, the voting system has now become so farcical, and so politically-influenced, that we could quite easily skip straight to the results each year, without having to listen through a few hours of crappy Euro-pop first.

 I genuinely believe that there are now only a handful of countries (the UK included), who actually allocate their votes based on the music performed on the night.
 The vast majority will vote for their geographical neighbours and political allies, through fear of potentially upsetting someone and starting a war.
 Yes, some people do take Eurovision that seriously.

 It’s laughable.
 What world leader, in their right mind, is realistically going to take offence and invade another country, purely because they received 10 points from them, and not 12, in a cheesy singing contest?
-The last time I checked, North Korea wasn’t part of Europe (and I think that’s something we can all celebrate).
+The last time I checked, North Korea and the US weren’t part of Europe (and I think that’s something we can all celebrate).

 I believe it was Benjamin Franklin who once quipped: “In this world, nothing can be said to be certain – except death, taxes and the fact that Greece and Cyprus will award each other 12 points at Eurovision”.

 For many of the above reasons, regardless of how good our song is this year, the UK will fail to finish in the top half of the table come the end of the night.
 In all likelihood, we will be somewhere near the bottom.
 Politically, no one really likes us; we’re far too British to adopt underhand tactics; and we’re also far too ethical to use old people, children or boobs in order to try and gain votes.